blen90/hw19-online-offline-budget-trackers/README.md

   * Offline entries should be added to tracker.

-I was provided a develop folder and created the manifest.json,
+I was provided a develop folder and created the following files:
+  * manifest.json

+  * service-worke.js

+  * db.js

+  * Fixed errors in server.js

 ---